doolin/logical-replication-demo/readme.md

 # Postgres Logical Replication

+MAKE SURE TO RUN THE DOCKER IMAGE WHICH WAS BUILT LOCALLY.

 The goal here is to set up logical replication running on localhost, _viz._ a Macbook.
 We'll be using the [Postgres documentation](https://www.postgresql.org/docs/15/logical-replication.html).